Cutie Honey: Cutie Honey Flash

 Toei Animation also produced a shōjo Cutie Honey series, known as Cutie Honey Flash.
 It began broadcasting on TV Asahi on February 15, 1997, and aired until its conclusion on January 31, 1998.
 Employing many of the same animation staff as the recently finished Sailor Moon Sailor Stars, including Miho Shimagasa, Flash features similar character designs and fits the more traditional mold of magical girl series.
 It uses hand-drawn animation; according to Shimagasa, the use of digitally animated characters on hand-painted backgrounds was planned and tested, but later rejected.

 The series stars Ai Nagano in her debut, as Honey Kisaragi.
 Nagano originally read for Natsuko Aki but was asked to read for Honey instead.

 The series was dubbed and aired in Germany and South Korea.

 The series is unrelated to the previous anime productions, being more of a re-imagining of the story.
 Most of the characters from the original TV series return, with the exception of Junpei, Naojiro, and the staff of Paradise School.
 The anime also introduces Misty Honey, a rival and self-proclaimed younger sister of Cutie Honey, whose name was chosen through a contest in Japan.
 Honey has a larger array of transformations as well, including versions of her original forms Hurricane Honey and Cutie Honey.

 An anime film, Cutie Honey Flash: The Movie, was released in July 1997.
 The film takes place between episodes 19 and 20 of the television series.

 Re: Cutie Honey

 Gainax, along with Toei Animation, produced Re: Cutie Honey, a three-episode OVA series that adapts and expands on the 2004 live-action film, Cutie Honey.
 It was first shown on the Animax satellite television network, with the first episode airing on July 24, 2004, two months after the live-action film was released.
 DVD releases for each episode followed, with the first on September 21.
 While Hideaki Anno directed the series in general, each episode also had its own director and the three episodes differed in style.
 This time, Honey is portrayed by Yui Horie.

+In August 2023, Discotek Media released the complete series in North America.
+A new English dub was produced, with Jessica Calvello reprising her role as Honey Kisaragi.

 The Re: Cutie Honey Complete DVD, released on September 21, 2005, includes a CD drama starring the four voice actresses that have voiced Honey up to then: Eiko Masuyama (the '70s series), Michiko Neya (New Cutie Honey), Ai Nagano (Cutie Honey Flash), and Yui Horie (Re: Cutie Honey).